From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 Secularism and Atheism Influence Much Higher Abuse Rates

-• Absence of Objective Moral Absolutes: In biblical frameworks, the belief that humans are created Imago Dei (in the image of God) establishes an unchangeable standard for human dignity.
-In secular or atheistic contexts, morality is often viewed as subjective or a product of social evolution.
+Absence of Objective Moral Absolutes: In biblical frameworks, the belief that humans are created Imago Dei (in the image of God) establishes an unchangeable standard for human dignity.
+In secular or atheistic contexts, morality is often viewed as subjective, just an opinion that can be discarded at will, or reletavistic.
 This fluidity can allow individuals in power to rationalize abusive behavior based on personal desire or situational ethics.

-Citations for Higher rates of abuse in secular environments
+Citations for Belief in God reducing crime/abuse and higher rates of abuse in secular environments

 RESEARCH ON LEVELS OF ABUSE IN DIFFERENT ENVIRONMENTS